-John Nicolay and John Hay were Lincoln’s two closest aides in the White House, and helped to craft the image of the President we have today.
+John Nicolay and John Hay were Lincoln’s two closest aides in the White House, and they helped to craft the image of the president that we have today.

 Abraham Lincoln signed it.
 A lot of scholars say he didn’t write it.
 Now, newly discovered evidence helps solve an enduring mystery.

-The stirring Civil War document featured in Saving Private Ryan grew out of a lie and probably wasn’t really written by Lincoln
+The stirring Civil War document featured in Saving Private Ryan grew out of a lie and probably wasn’t really written by Lincoln.

 WHEN ABRAHAM LINCOLN’S wartime secretaries, John Hay and John G. Nicolay, serialized their life of the President in Century magazine in 1885, Lincoln’s old friend and law partner William H.